gitfrosh/100-days-of-code/r1-log.md

 R1D21 #100DaysOfCode: No "real" coding today but reading some #webdev newsletters and writing which resulted in two new short tutorials about #nodejs & #expressjs APIs for #postgresql on my weblog.
 Resources
 - https://frontendmasters.com/books/front-end-handbook/2019/

+### R1D22
+R1D22 #100DaysOfCode: Started working on server-side rendered web apps, which has been on my bucket list for months!
+Started my first Next.js project stumbled open @ReactStaticJS and @nestframework.. much to learn apparently!

+Libraries like react-snapshot can be added to your project, used to generate HTML copies of your application pages and save them to a specified folder.
+You can then deploy this folder alongside your JS bundle.
+This way, the HTML will be served along with the response allowing your site to be accessible by users with JavaScript disabled, search engines etc.

+Resources
+- Gatsby.js
+- Next.js
+- ReactStaticJs
+- Nest.js